French West Africa: History

-Until after World War II, almost none of the Africans living in the colonies of France were citizens of France.
+Until after World War II, most West Africans living in the colonies of France were not citizens of France.
 Rather, they were "French subjects," lacking rights before the law, property ownership rights, rights to travel, dissent, or vote.
 The exception was the Four Communes of Senegal: those areas had been towns of the tiny Senegal Colony in 1848 when, at the abolition of slavery by the French Second Republic, all residents of France were granted equal political rights.
 Anyone able to prove they were born in these towns was legally French.
 They could vote in parliamentary elections, which had been previously dominated by white and mixed-race residents of Senegal.

 The Four Communes of Senegal were entitled to elect a deputy to represent them in the French parliament in 1848–1852, 1871–1876, and 1879–1940.
 In 1914, the first African, Blaise Diagne, was elected as the deputy for Senegal in the French Parliament.
 In 1916, Diagne pushed a law through the National Assembly (loi Blaise Diagne) granting full citizenship to all residents of the so-called Four Communes.
 In return, he promised to help recruit millions of Africans to fight in World War I. Thereafter, all black Africans of Dakar, Gorée, Saint-Louis, and Rufisque could vote to send a representative to the French National Assembly.

 As the French pursued their part in the scramble for Africa in the 1880s and 1890s, they conquered large inland areas, and at first, ruled them as either a part of the Senegal colony or as independent entities.
 These conquered areas were usually governed by French Army officers, and dubbed "military territories".
 In the late 1890s, the French government began to rein in the territorial expansion of its "officers on the ground", and transferred all the territories west of Gabon to a single governor based in Senegal, reporting directly to the Minister of Overseas Affairs.
 The first governor-general of Senegal was named in 1895, and in 1904, the territories he oversaw were formally named French West Africa (AOF).
 Gabon would later become the seat of its own federation French Equatorial Africa (AEF), which was to border its western neighbor on the modern boundary between Niger and Chad.